gladiusjs/html5-game-template/README.md

 * structured for maintainability using [RequireJS](requirejs.org)
 * includes pre-configured QUnit test harness

-# bigger picture
+** easy to specialize **

-Higher-level, more specialized templates (e.g. for a simple canvas game, an engine-specific game, or an an MMORPG) would make sense to build on top of this one.
+It should be easy to build higher-level, more specialized templates (e.g. for a simple canvas game, a Gladius-engine, or an MMORPG) on top of this one.

-Note that this template is currently focussed entirely on the browser-based pieces of a game, but making it easy for a game to offer a Node-based server-side component is likely to be in scope in the fairly near future.

 # prerequisites
 * be sure node.js and npm are installed and in your PATH